 Erectile dysfunction is the most common sexual disorder in men living with diabetes.
 It is defined as the inability to have or maintain an erection.
 Besides age, several factors increase the risk of erectile dysfunction, such as overweight, high cholesterol, smoking, alcohol, hypertension, medication and poor blood glucose management.
 One side effect of hyperglycemia is to damage blood vessel walls, which hinders the flow of blood to the penis.
 Fortunately, several treatments can help regain a fulfilling sex life—for example, lifestyle changes, medication and physical aids (constriction rings, pumps, etc.).

 An ounce of prevention is better than a pound of cure!

-There are several things you can do to limit the effect of diabetes on your sexual health:
+To limit the effect of diabetes on your sexual health, you can:

 - Manage your blood glucose, blood pressure and cholesterol optimally.

 - Quit smoking and limit your alcohol intake.